-After you power on the Device, the LED gives a single green flash that confirms successful initialization.
-A further series of 3 green flashes indicates the first reception of a CAN message from the NMEA 2000 network.
+After you power on the Device, the LED gives a single GREEN flash that confirms successful initialization.
+If the first LED flash is RED, that indicates device internal calibration failure, contact our Technical Support.
+A further series of 3 GREEN flashes indicates the first reception of a CAN message from the NMEA 2000 network.

-During normal operation, the Device's status LED blinks Green upon transmission of every third "Battery Status" message (PGN 127508).
-The default transmission interval for this message is set to 1.5 seconds; you can set your own value (refer to Section IX).
+During normal operation, the Device's LED blinks GREEN upon transmission of every third "Battery Status" message (PGN 127508).
+The default transmission interval for this message is set to 1.5 seconds; you can set your own repeat interval if needed (refer to Section IX).